Pythm/ad-Lightwand/README.md

 - `appName` is the name you defined for your app in the configuration.

 As an alternative to firing an event, you can use a **Home Assistant selector** with `selector_input`.
 - The app will update the selector options dynamically based on `MODE_CHANGE` events.
+- Version 2.0.0 and later auto populates the selector_input with valid modes for the room.
+- Lightwand will read the state on the selector_input on restarts to keep the mode.

 ```yaml
 your_room_name: